Doxuno

 PROTECTION AGAINST TRANSFER-RELATED DISMISSAL

-10.1 Under regulation 7(1) TUPE 2006, a dismissal is automatically unfair where the sole or principal reason is the transfer, unless an economic, technical or organisational (ETO) reason entailing changes in the workforce applies (reg 7(2)).
-10.2 Post-transfer variations of your contract that are made solely by reason of the transfer are void under reg 4(4), following Crystal Palace FC v Kavanagh [2013] EWCA Civ 1410 and Regent Security Services Ltd v Power [2007] EWCA Civ 1188.
-10.3 Claims of unfair dismissal arising in connection with the transfer must normally be presented to the Employment Tribunal within three months less one day of the effective date of termination (ERA 1996 s.111), subject to the ACAS Early Conciliation extension in s.18A of the Employment Tribunals Act 1996.
+10.1 Under regulation 7(1) TUPE 2006, a dismissal is automatically unfair where the sole or principal reason is the transfer, unless the dismissal is for an economic, technical or organisational reason entailing changes in the workforce (an "ETO reason") within reg 7(2).
+The "changes in the workforce" requirement means a change in the numbers of employees needed, or in the functions performed by them (Berriman v Delabole Slate Ltd [1985] ICR 546).
+10.2 Post-transfer variations of your contract made solely by reason of the transfer are void under reg 4(4), following Crystal Palace FC Ltd v Kavanagh [2013] EWCA Civ 1410 and Regent Security Services Ltd v Power [2007] EWCA Civ 1188 (the protection is for the employee's benefit and is not waived by acceptance of the variation).
+10.3 Claims of unfair dismissal arising in connection with the transfer must normally be presented to the Employment Tribunal within three months less one day of the effective date of termination (ERA 1996 s.111), subject to the ACAS Early Conciliation extension (ETA 1996 s.18A).
+For a discrimination claim the time-limit runs from the discriminatory act under EqA 2010 s.123.

 11.